Modern Handmade Japanese Ceramic Dishes Example #2: 11 ppm Lead + 5 ppm Cadmium (safe by all standards)

-The test results of most of the consumer goods shared on this blog are from items that have been sent in by my readers for testing and reporting.
-This is a collaborative effort (with my readers) to help you make informed decisions for your family (so you can have an idea of what to look for [and what you might want to avoid] in making safer choices for your home.)
+Note: The test results from most of the consumer goods shared on this website are for items that Lead Safe Mama readers sent in for testing and reporting.
+This is a collaborative effort (with our readers) to help you make informed decisions for your family (giving you a better idea of what to look for [and what you might want to avoid] when making safer choices for your home).

-60-second minimum test (repeated multiple times to confirm the results)
+60-second minimum (repeated multiple times to confirm the results):

 - Lead (Pb): 11 +/- 4 ppm